yiwen-luo/After-Work-Ride-Pattern/README.md

 ## Google Heatmap plotting

-For taxi rides data, after we get output from the previous step, we should update input parameters in the `YellowcabHeatMap.html` file, and sometimes for better analysis, we combine multiple days' results as one input.
+For taxi rides data, after we get output from the previous step, we should update input parameters (variable rawLat and rawLng) in the `YellowcabHeatMap.html` file, and sometimes for better analysis, we combine multiple days' results as one input.
 Now, one could just open up in Chrome since it doesn't use `d3js` for data retrieving.
 There are further work suggested that we could turn it into a Backend-Frontend design with the usage of Django or Flask.
 However, since this is just for the presentation purpose, we just manually import the data that we get from python files.

 A heatmap is a visualization used to depict the intensity of data at geographical points.
 When the Heatmap Layer is enabled, a colored overlay will appear on top of the map.
 By default, areas of higher intensity will be colored red, and areas of lower intensity will appear green.[6]